Cosmetic mole removal in Sheffield

 Risks of mole removal surgery

 Poor scarring – the vast majority of wounds from mole removal heal with thin, pale, flat scars.
 Rarely scars can become raised, red and painful.
 Wounds that take longer than normal to heal may heal with a slightly different skin tone to the normal surrounding skin.
-Patients with darker skin can also sometimes get darker scars than the surround skin.
+Patients with darker skin can also sometimes get darker pigmentation around the scar (this is called post inflammatory hyperpigmentation).

 Regrowth of the mole – more common with shave excision mole removal than with punch or excision biopsy.
 In the event that a mole grows back, the treatment can be repeated or an alternative treatment performed.